vandium-io/vandium-node/docs/README.md

 Please note that you must call `return` on your Promise and do not specify the `callback` parameter if you intend to use Promises.

+## Configuration

+Vandium can be [configured](configuration) through environment variables, programmatically, JSON file, S3 object or any combination, all or none.

 ## Events

-Vandium targets specific event types to allow validation and targeting of specific event specific data.
-You can use the [`generic`](events/generic.md) handler for custom or generic handling of supported or user defined event types.
+Vandium targets [specific event types](events) to allow validation and targeting of specific event specific data.
+You can use the
+[`generic`](events/generic.md) handler for custom or generic handling of supported or user defined event types.

 ### `api` Event Type